Student-centric advice and objective recommendations

 Math topics breakdown

 Questions on the SAT math section will fall into one of four main categories.
-These are Number and Operations, Algebra and Functions, Geometry and Measurement, and Data Analysis, Statistics, and Probability.
-This covers a huge breadth of mathematics, and you’ll want to make sure to study each topic thoroughly before the exam.
+These are Algebra, Advanced Math, Problem-Solving and Data Analysis and Geometry and Trigonometry.
+This covers a huge breadth of mathematics so you’ll want to make sure to study each topic thoroughly before the exam.

 Remember that the SAT tests each of these topics in a relatively predictable way; their past questions are typically very indicative of the questions they’ll ask on your exam.
 So, instead of an in-depth review of each of these entire fields, which could go on forever, you might be best served by digging into some practice tests to find out what specifically you’ll be expected to know.